 Finished Marijuana products must be tested for the four metals listed in Exhibit 4.
-Quantification of metals must be performed with a validated method such as those provided by USP (Chapter <233>) or FDA (2011).
-A production batch of finished Marijuana products (e.g., finished plant material, Cannabis resin, or Cannabis concentrate) may only be dispensed to patients if all four of the metals are below the upper limits for the respective product and intended use specified in Exhibit 4 (e.g., ingestion only or all other uses).
-These limits are in micrograms (μg) of contaminant per kilogram (kg) of product.
+Quantification of metals must be performed with a validated method.
+A production batch of finished Marijuana products (e.g., finished plant material, Cannabis resin, or Cannabis concentrate) may only be dispensed or sold to patients or consumer if all four of the metals are below the upper limits for the respective product and intended use specified in Exhibit 4 (e.g., ingestion only or all other uses).
+These limits are in micrograms (μg) of contaminant per kilogram (kg) of product